Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 38. Portuguese Water Dog

 They are athletic, intelligent, friendly, and clever.
-Porties are wonderful companions that love people and dogs, but more than anything they love being in the water.
-By adopting a Portie you sign an unwritten contract that you'll treat this dog to a lake, river, or pool from time to time so this dog can do what it was born to do.
+Porties are wonderful companions that love people and other pets, but more than anything they love being in the water.
+By adopting a Portie you sign an unwritten contract that you'll treat them to a lake, river, or pool from time to time so this dog can do what it was born to do.
 In return they show an endless amount of love and obedience.

 There is still no hard evidence that this dog is completely hypoallergenic or shed-free, and it seems to vary between different litters.
 So be sure to see if you have an allergic reaction before adopting.